Author Instructions at PathologyOutlines.com

 - Authors typically work on one topic at a time and only those confirmed by us.
 After confirmation, we will email you a Word document of the topic as it currently exists along with our procedures.
 Please email the completed topic to us for review.
-A comprehensive writeup is about 1000 words.
+A comprehensive writeup is 1,000-2,000 words (award winners are typically longer).
 There is no word limit, but we prefer concise writing.
 We will return it with a list of necessary changes, Our Editor-in-Chief and Editorial Board will then review.
 If you do send us more than one topic, we will hold the other submissions until the first topic has gone through the editing process and is published online.
 This way, you can apply any formatting changes that are needed to all further topics prior to submission.

 - We need authors to be responsible and reliable.
 We expect the first draft within one month from assignment.
 Extensions are liberally granted.
 However, if we do not hear from you, we may cancel the assignment.

 - Write using bullet points and concise phrases.
 If you use sub bullets, be consistent in the indentation of the sub bullets so it is clear for the editorial staff.
 Please limit use of bullets to two or rarely three levels of bullets.

 - Special formatting such as bold, italics, underline or quotation marks should be removed whenever possible.
 We prefer plain text formatting.

 - Text will be modified to conform to our publication format.
 For example, hyphens are mostly eliminated from text as they can be confused with a dash that means negative.